bk10aao/PixelSort/README.md

 # Front End

-There is a front end application to display the inputs as graphs and provide an animated view of how the algorithms sort the data. it can be found at: https://github.com/bk10aao/PixelSortChakra
+There is a front end application to display the inputs as graphs and provide an animated view of how the algorithms sort the data.

+It can be found at: https://github.com/bk10aao/PixelSortChakra